 Total Menu Sales, similarly, is calculated by:

 These numbers show the overall food cost and menu sales for each item within the time frame you chose.

 Finally, the menu engineering worksheet calculates contribution margin for each menu item.
 This is arguably an even more important metric than food cost percentage.
-In order to calculate contribution margin, we used the menu engineering formula:
+In order to calculate contribution margin, you can use the following menu engineering formula:

 total menu item sales - total menu item food cost